 4. Don’t Forget the Lighting

-As part of curb appeal landscaping and more, also think about outdoor lighting that will really set off the new look.
+As part of curb appeal landscaping, also think about outdoor lighting that will really set off the new look.
 A new fixture on the porch can make a difference, aesthetically.

-Along the front of the home and walkways, outdoor solar LEDs can be one option because they aren’t hard to install and are cost efficient.
+Along the front of the home and walkways, outdoor solar LEDs can be one option because they aren’t hard to install and can be cost efficient.
 They don’t create bright light, though, so they can be used as a form of supplementary lighting.

 Traditional glass lanterns can be attractive, especially when paired with vintage-style bulbs.
 Ones that mimic the gas lanterns of the Victorian era have been trending.